-Vacating and Expunging Records
+Vacating & Expunging Records

 Many people are confused about Washington State expungement.
-How do you go about clearing your criminal records in Washington State?
+How do you go about clearing or vacating your criminal records in Washington State?
 What is it called?
 Indeed, the Washington State expungement process is confusing.
 Record keeping can be complicated, the process has different names depending upon what you want cleared, and there are different rules depending upon whether you are dealing with the courts, the Department of Licensing, or law enforcement.
 Below is a summary of possible avenues for relief.

 Washington State Expungement of A Record

 For individuals with “non-conviction data,” the Washington State expungement process may be an option.
 This means removing information relating to an arrest from a law enforcement record.
 “Non-conviction data” means a situation where no adverse consequences were imposed.
 Examples include a charge dismissed by the prosecutor or court before trial, or a “not guilty” verdict following trial.
 It does not include deferred sentences where a guilty plea is initially entered but later removed.

 Washington State Expungement is a fairly simple process whereby you submit an application to the Washington State Patrol, including fingerprints and a copy of the court record.
 You cannot do this immediately after the case is dismissed or you are found “not guilty.”
 You must wait two years from the date of dismissal without any new criminal arrests or convictions.
 If the Washington State expungement request is granted, the State Patrol will remove all information related to the arrest.
 This procedure does not remove or seal court records or Department of Licensing records.

 If you have been convicted of a misdemeanor or felony offense, then you cannot get a Washington State expungement.
 But you may be able to ask for your conviction to be vacated.
 When you vacate a conviction, a written request must be made to the court asking to remove the conviction and have the charge dismissed.